Got a tip?

-There have been three credible sightings of Bishop since he disappeared in 1976: a Swedish woman and former acquaintance said she spotted him in Stockholm; a former neighbor saw him on a train in Basel, Switzerland; and a former colleague stood next to him in a men's room in Sorrento, Italy.
+There have been three credible sightings of Bishop since he disappeared in 1976: a Swedish woman and former acquaintance said she spotted him in Stockholm in July 1978; a former neighbor said she saw him on a train platform in Basel, Switzerland, in September 1994; and a former colleague stood next to him in a men's room in Sorrento, Italy, in January 1979.

 "I thought he was a vagrant," said retired Foreign Service officer Roy Harrell, who saw Bishop in Sorrento.
 "He was standing there and I came and stood right next to him, and for some reason turned.
 In my mind's eye I stripped off the beard, and saw the Foreign Service officer I had seen in Washington, D.C.
 I just impulsively said, 'You're Brad Bishop, aren't you?'
 And he began trembling and shaking and said 'Oh God, no' and turned around.
 I have no doubt it was him."

 This year, the FBI added him to its Ten Most Wanted fugitives list and commissioned a forensic artist to create a bust of what Bradford might look like today as a man in his late 70s.

 More on Bradford Bishop